The recording buttons allow you to record and play back sounds. There are five recording buttons. Each are described below.

 less background noise.
 If you use a standard microphone, make sure that it is positioned

 close to but on the side of your mouth.
 When you press the record button, begin to

 speak clearly into the microphone.
-The Sound Editor program hears and records your words.
+The HARE audio editor program hears and records your words.